rue-a/hofzuweisungslisten/README.md

 #### Application for this dataset

 The scheme described by Döring does not exactly match the data present in the field Umsiedlungsnummer.
 This is mostly due to inconsistent separators across the dataset (the scheme in this dataset would be `a b/c( ,.-=/)d/e/f`, see [Issue 9](/../../issues/9) for a Python snippet to normalize the separators).
-Also in this dataset `B` (for Blisk) does not appear, instead there are two occurrences of `Bi II`.
+Also in this dataset `B` (for Blisk) does not appear, instead there are two occurrences of `Bi I`.

 ## Further Context